Making solar park Roodehaan financeable

 The purpose of the test was to determine the gel content of the EVA (measure of crosslinking of the polymer) because the gel content provides a means of both controlling the process and rating finished product quality.
-The results laid above the industry standards (≥ 70%) which provides the modules the desired mechanical integrity needed to withstand harsh outdoor environments.
+The results came in above the industry standards (≥ 70%) which provides the modules the desired mechanical integrity needed to withstand harsh outdoor environments.

 ➢ PID test (Result = Pass)

 The purpose of the PID Test was to evaluate the durability of thin-film photovoltaic (PV) modules to the effects of high-voltage stress in a damp heat environment including potential-induced degradation (PID).
-The test results for the Solibro modules was a Pass with minor power degradations of -2.34% and -2.12% when the modules connected to the correct and according to the installation manual polarity (Positive Polarity).
+The test results for the Solibro modules was a Pass with minor power degradations of -2.34% and -2.12% when the modules connected to the correct, and according to the installation, manual polarity (Positive Polarity).